MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 **Invoke**

 Anonymous users can interact with Adaptive Cards, which use invoke activities.
+The payload received by bot on invoke activities for anonymous user is exactly same as the payload received for any user.

+Anonymous users can interact with Adaptive Cards, which use invoke activities.
 When an invoke request is sent from anonymous user to the bot, the payload request will not have `imdisplayname`.

-For more information on [invoke activities with Adaptive card](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json).
+The `from`.`id` and `from`.`name` fields will include anonymous user details.
+For more information, see [cards action](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json).

 ## Adaptive card for anonymous users